-We have posted some links on other pages so you can do your own research but below is a quick explanation of the different vaccination terms used at your vetinarians office.
+We have posted some links on the bottom of this page so you can do your own research but below is a quick explanation of the different vaccination terms used at your Vetinarians office.

 The term Feline Panleukopenia, or Feline Parvovirus, is more likely to be used than “Feline Distemper”.
 The vaccination is usually given as a combination vaccine, in the form of the FVRCP vaccination, and so it may be included in general terminology like “shots”, “vaccine boosters” etc. For more detail on precisely what vaccination your cat is being given, you should always discuss the details with your own veterinarian.

 Feline distemper (also called feline panleukopenia, feline infectious enteritis, and feline parvo) is a disease caused by the feline panleukopenia virus.